tanaytandon12/Rick-and-Morty-Sample-App/README.md

    1. Network Layer
    2. Local database layer.

 **Feature layer** is the User Interface layer.
 The repository layer provides data to the feature layer

+**[Service Locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern)** is used for dependency injection.
+It is used in place of [Dagger](https://dagger.dev/) because testing fragments and activities with dagger is slightly tricky.

 ### Libraries